AmanTyagi-ECE/bcd-to-decimal-decoder-verilog/decoder_74144/README.md

-# 🔢 BCD to Decimal Decoder (SN74144) using Verilog
+# 🔢 BCD to Decimal Decoder (SN74144) using Verilog – Vivado

 ## 📌 Overview